|

 Clear delete mark from the specified messages.

 sender of the first message in msglist.
-For example:
+The file name is

 i.e., 22 lines (603 characters) have been appended to the file “smith”.
 If the file does not exist, it is created.